Vardhan1303/Scientific_project/docs/details.md

 Lateral deviations greater than 10 pixels trigger left or right corrections by adjusting motor speeds accordingly.

-Kalman Filter
+#### Kalman Filter

 To enhance the accuracy of the robot’s movement and the measurements obtained from the camera sensor, a Kalman Filter is implemented.
-The Kalman Filter is an algorithm that processes a series of noisy observations over time to produce estimates that are more accurate than those based solely on individual measurements [23].
+The Kalman Filter is an algorithm that processes a series of noisy observations over time to produce estimates that are more accurate than those based solely on individual measurements.

-Purpose
+- Purpose

 In our system, the Kalman Filter helps refine the distance and lateral deviation measurements obtained from the camera.
 By filtering out noise and inconsistencies in the visual data, the Kalman Filter provides a more accurate estimate of the robot’s position and orientation relative to the ArUco markers.

-Kalman Filter Function
+- Kalman Filter Function

 The function kalman_filter() takes the observed measurement, the predicted estimate, and their respective uncertainties as inputs.
 It then calculates the optimal estimate by weighting the prediction and the measurement according to their uncertainties.

-Integration with Motor Control
+- Integration with Motor Control

 The refined distance and lateral deviation estimates provided by the Kalman Filter are used as inputs to the control_robot() function.
 This integration allows the robot to make more precise movements and corrections, leading to smoother and more accurate following behavior.

-Handling Loss of Marker Visibility
+#### Handling Loss of Marker Visibility

 To ensure continuous and accurate tracking, the algorithm includes a strategy for handling situations where the ArUco marker temporarily goes out of the camera’s field of view.
 This approach ensures that the robot maintains its direction and is prepared to continue tracking once the marker reappears [20].

+-
-nitialization of Variables
+Initialization of Variables
 The algorithm initializes several variables to manage the behavior when the marker is lost:

 python